A Brief Crack of Light

 A Brief Crack of Light is the thirteenth studio album by the band Therapy?, and the third album to be released on Blast Records, part of The Global Music Group family.
-It was originally scheduled to be released in October 2011, but was finally released on 6 February 2012 in UK and on February 14, 2012 in US.
+It was originally scheduled to be released in October 2011, but was finally released on 6 February 2012 in the UK and on 14 February 2012 in the US.